kentico-ericd/kontent-google-sheets-add-on/README.md

 - __name__ (required): The name of the content item to create or update.
 - __external_id__ (optional): The [external](https://docs.kontent.ai/reference/management-api-v2#section/External-IDs-for-imported-content) ID of the content item to update (overrides name header).
 - __language__ (optional): The language of the variant to update.
 This should match the code name of a language in the project’s Localization page, and is case sensitive.
 If a language is not provided, the add-on will get the project's default language using Management API.
+- __currency_format__ (optional): Used to determine how values for Kontent "number" elements are parsed.
+US-formatted strings ("1,500.75") and EU-formatted strings ("1 500,75") are parsed into a valid number based on this setting.
+Should be either `US` or `EU`.
+If omitted or empty, US formatting will be used.

 The following is an example of what a Sheet named __product__ might look like: